 I appreciate that this conclusion seems driven by self-interest.
 But I believe it is a true, clear and compelling conclusion.
 Commissions compromise the objectivity of the person providing you with advice because someone other than you ultimately pays that person.
 So, in whose interests are they acting?

-I’m an independent adviser and independent mortgage broker and receive no commission for either service.
+I’m an independent adviser and receive no commission for the financial service I provide.
 I recognise the irony in advocating that you avoid self-interested and conflicted financial advice.
 I may benefit from this seemingly “self-interested” position, but that doesn’t make my conclusion any less true.

 I established an independent advice practice because I believe it’s the only professional and right way to provide financial advice.
 I appreciate that my view alienates a lot of advisers who receive commissions and consider themselves advice professionals.
 I also appreciate that it isn’t easy removing commission from your business and your referral network, a fact illustrated by the low number of truly independent advisers in Australia (probably less than 70).
 I acknowledge that it is tough to build an independent and fee based practice in an industry dominated by indirect remuneration models, but it’s absolutely critical if financial advice is to become a profession that acts in its clients’ best interests.